EfanRu/QAInterview/installServerGuid/howInstallServer.md

 GRANT SELECT ON ALL TABLES IN SCHEMA public TO user;
+    Upper grand is needed for non-administrative user so that the DB is not broken and it does not have to be deployed from scratch.

 download and load sample database https://www.postgresqltutorial.com/postgresql-getting-started/load-postgresql-sample-database/ https://www.postgresqltutorial.com/postgresql-getting-started/postgresql-sample-database/ https://www.pgadmin.org/download/pgadmin-4-apt/

+Sample of database will be export with PgAdmin tool in clear DB.

 # Install docker
 https://redos.red-soft.ru/base/arm/arm-other/docker-install/